Leadership spill: Federal ALP changes

 The rule that a Labor prime minister can only be removed if 75 per cent of MPs agree to force a ballot (or 60 per cent of caucus for an opposition leader) is a caucus-approved rule and was not included in the 2018 National Platform.

 Federal Liberal Party changes

-Following the oustings of two Liberal Prime Ministers in 3 years, Scott Morrison, who won the leadership spill of 24 August 2018 introduced a new threshold to trigger a Liberal Party leadership change in government, requiring two-thirds of the partyroom vote to trigger a spill motion.
+Following the oustings of two Liberal prime minister in 3 years, Scott Morrison, who won the leadership spill of 24 August 2018 introduced a new threshold to trigger a Liberal Party leadership change in government, requiring two-thirds of the partyroom vote to trigger a spill motion.
 The change was introduced at an hour long party room meeting on the evening of 3 December 2018.
 Morrison said the changes, which were drafted with feedback from former prime ministers John Howard and Tony Abbott, would only apply to leaders who lead the party to victory at a federal election.

 Impact

 Historically, a governing party's replacement of its leader fails to improve its electoral fortunes.
 Across state and federal politics between 1970 and 2014, over 90% of governing parties that replaced their leader lost their majority at the subsequent election.
 The chances of success are higher when the party is in opposition, leading to success at the subsequent election about 50% of the time.